ilpol/react-native-mesh-sdk-port-examle/README.md

 - **Peer drawer** — live peer list with connection dot, 🔒 encryption badge, RSSI
 - **Private chats** — tap a peer for an end‑to‑end (Noise) encrypted conversation
 - **Delivery receipts** — sending / sent / delivered / read glyphs
+- **Persistent history** — messages are saved with AsyncStorage and rehydrated on launch (the SDK/Core is ephemeral, so the app owns storage). "clear history" in the debug panel wipes it.
+- **Notifications toggle** — an on/off switch in the drawer for incoming‑DM
+  notifications (persisted between launches)
+- **Bluetooth banner** — a tap‑to‑enable prompt when Bluetooth is off
+- **Private network** — runs on its own BLE UUID pair via `MeshSdk.setMeshId`, isolated from other deployments

 The app is plain cross‑platform TypeScript: